Table of Contents

 - Type of arrangement: Recourse after 90 days

-In this scenario, the client pays $2,100 for the first month ($100 for the use of lockbox plus the discount rate of 2%) and $2,000 after that until the factor collects on the invoice.
+In this scenario, the client pays $219 per month until the factor collects on the invoice.
 If a factor is unable to collect full payment from the company’s client after 3 months, the invoice will be sent back to the company for repayment.
-Alternatively, the company can replace the unpaid invoice with a different invoice of equal amount or higher.
+Alternatively, the company can replace the unpaid invoice with one of equal amount or higher.